 St. Luke's College offers an optional meal plan for students.
-This plan allows a student to use it for meals, snacks, and even carryout services that are available through Park View Café.
+This plan allows a student to use it for meals, snacks, and even carryout services that are available through the Park View Café and St. Luke's Coffee Shop.